TysonAndre/phan/README.md

 # Features

+(This fork adds the ability to read @property annotations, and supports integers)

 Phan is a static analyzer that looks for common issues and will verify type compatibility on various operations when type information is available or can be deduced.
 Phan does not make any serious attempt to understand flow control and narrow types based on conditionals.